Ghost (Swedish band): Impera and film (2020–2024)

-Skeletá (2024–present)
+Skeletá and hiatus (2024–present)

 On 28 October 2024, the band announced a then-untitled world tour beginning in 2025, later called the "Skeletour".
 The tour began with its European leg from 15 April to 24 May, followed by the North American leg from 9 July to 16 August.
 The 2025 shows concluded in Mexico City on 25 September.
 The band had also confirmed that more dates would be announced.

 Papa V Perpetua was revealed as the new frontman for Ghost on 5 February 2025.
 A month later, Ghost released the single, "Satanized", with an accompanied music video, as well as announcing the title of the sixth studio album, Skeletá, which was released on 25 April 2025.
 The album's second single, "Lachryma", was released on 11 April 2025.
 The album's third single, "Peacefield", was released on 22 April 2025.
 On 28 April, a music video was released for the song.
 In May 2025, the album topped the Billboard 200 album charts, driven by a combination of sales and streaming that "accumulated 86,000 "equivalent album units".

 On 26 September 2025, the band revealed that the two shows in Mexico City were filmed for a future concert film.
 On 29 September 2025, a second North American leg for the Skeletour was announced for January to February 2026.
-In November 2025, "Lachryma" was nominated for Best Metal Performance at the upcoming 68th Annual Grammy Awards.
+In November 2025, "Lachryma" was nominated for Best Metal Performance at the 68th Annual Grammy Awards.
+On 16 January 2026, the band officially released their cover of "It's a Sin" by Pet Shop Boys to streaming services.
+The cover was originally released as a bonus track for their 2018 album, Prequelle.
+On 13 February 2026, the band released a music video for the song "Umbra", from Skeletá.

+Following the conclusion of the Skeletour on 23 February 2026, Forge announced that the band would be going on a hiatus and that he needed to step away until there were new ideas and inspiration.
+Forge cited his family life and creative plans for other projects as reasons for putting Ghost on hold.

+The band revealed a teaser for a second concert film on 12 May 2026, set for international theatrical and IMAX release in August 2026.
+In July, the band revealed the film's name, 2 Big To Rig, which was released on 26 August 2026, with two-night IMAX screenings.
+The soundtrack for the film was released digitally on 27 August 2026.